Marguerite Young: Books

+Short fiction

 Influences

 Starting in 1975, Charles Ruas produced for Pacifica radio station WBAI in New York a year-long series of readings from Miss MacIntosh, My Darling called The Reading Experiment.
 The readings were by Young's contemporaries in the literary, theatre, and journalistic worlds, such as Leo Lerman, Wyatt Cooper, Osceola Archer, Marian Seldes, Ruth Ford, James Coco, Peggy Cass, and Earle Hyman.
 The artist Rob Wynne scored each program with concrete sound effects and atonal and harmonic music, as well as opera.
 The programs were distributed nationally through the Pacifica Radio Network.
-The series has been reissued by and is available through Clocktower Gallery's Internet station "Art on Air."
+In 2014, David Weinstein, Director of the Clocktower Gallery, and Tennae Maki, restored the series and digitized it, making it available through Art International Radio's Internet station "Art on Air."
+Those recordings are now available on the Who Is Marguerite Young? website.
 Renewed interest in the book resulted in the publication in 1979 of a boxed two-volume paperback edition, with an Introduction by Anaïs Nin, by Harcourt Brace Jovanovich, as well as a two-volume paperback edition in 1993 by Dalkey Archive.
+In 2024, Dalkey Archive Press published a new one-volume edition that, despite returning the novel to print after decades of unavailability, introduced numerous typographical errors into the text.